klvoje/adePEM/README.md

 ![trend distributions](https://github.com/klvoje/adePEM/blob/master/extra/adequacy.trend.png)

 Functions for running each adequacy test alone are provided in the package (e.g. `auto.corr.test.stasis`, `runs.test.RW`, `slope.test.trend`).
 The wrapper function for investigating the adequacy of the stasis model is `fit4adequacy.stasis`.
 This function runs a fourth adequacy test that is only implemented for testing the adequacy of the stasis model.
-Low amounts of net evolution is part of the verbal definition of stasis, but not for random walk and directional trend.
-The `fit4adequacy.stasis` function therefore runs an test to check if the amount of net evolution is larger than expected given the model parameters in the stasis model.
+A low amount of net evolution is part of the verbal definition of stasis, but not for random walk and directional trend.
+The `fit4adequacy.stasis` function therefore runs a test to check if the amount of net evolution is larger than expected given the  model parameters the stasis model.
 The function `net.change.test.stasis` runs this test alone on the data.